 The second thing it isn't is temporary, or fleeting, or short.
 That's a wishful thinking, a little bit like imagining the crisis is limited to finance is wishful thinking.
 Let me illustrate that with two historical parallels to keep in mind.
 First, we had another great crisis back in the 1930s.
 Let's remember what that was like, since the current one is rightfully being compared to that one.
 That one blew, or exploded, in 1929.
 For the next 10 years, from 1929 to 1939, two presidents, Hoover and Roosevelt, tried a variety of monetary and fiscal policies - many looking exactly like what you see today in Washington.
 And they didn't work.
 And for 10 years, we could not get out of that depression.
 And what finally lifted us out was not some clever policy.
 It was a major change in the society called World War II.
 And in case you think these kinds of long lasting recessions and depressions that are immune to policy only happened long ago, let me give you another example.
 In 1989, Japan, the second most important industrial country in the world, then and now, it encountered a downturn.
 Severe.
 And here we are 18 years later, and the Japanese have still not emerged from that depression, even though they tried every monetary and fiscal policy in their repertoire, which includes everything that Mr. Paulson or Mr. Bernanke have so far tried.
-So the notion that this is going to be a quickie, a short-lived one, a V-shaped or a U-shaped turn, that's all wishful thinking.

 The third thing it isn't is quickly and easily fixable.
 We've already seen that.
 Starting with the Bear Stearns events last summer, we have seen the United States government try one policy after another - lowering interest rates, pumping more money into the economy.
-You remember last summer many of you may have gotten three or six hundred dollar tax rebates from the Bush government to stimulate the economy.
 Every one of those policies failed.
 Every one was introduced with great fanfare as the solution for this troubling problem.
 Each successive step was larger than the one before, signaling the failure of the one before.
-So we see that a quick fix or reducing interest rates or pumping in the money or the new stimulus that Mr. Obama's government is considering now, all of these look to have been, and have been, and promise to be kinds of too little and too late.
 Something much bigger, something much more far reaching, is going to have to be done.